musselwhizzle/Focus-Points/docs/Focus Points.md

 * Library -> Plug-in Extras -> Show Metadata, or
 * File -> Plug-in Extras -> Show Metadata

-This comes in handy for viewing any information that is not visible in the info sections of the focus point window.
-The data is fetched by ExifTool directly from the image file on disk so it gives a full picture of the metadata written by the camera.
+This is useful for viewing information that is not visible in the info sections of the focus point window.
+The data is retrieved by ExifTool directly from the image file on disk, so it gives a complete picture of the metadata written by the camera.
 Metadata can be filtered by key or value search terms.
-The filter accepts pattern matching with the commonly known “magic characters”:
+The filter accepts pattern matching with the well-known "magic characters":

  | Char  | <div align="left">Meaning</div>                |
  |:-----:|------------------------------------------------|